Narowal: Economy

 Narowal is an agro-based economy.
 Its fertile field produces high-quality rice, wheat, maze, corn, and Sugar cane.
 Rice especially produced in Narowal, is a major export and earn foreign exchange reserves for Pakistan.
 Wheat production secures food security of the country.

 Except that football manufacturing especially stitching, handicraft is included among industries of Narowal.
 Various bazaars including Zafarwal Road bazaar, Railway Bazar, Chota Bazar, are famous commercial points while Circular Road Narowal is emerging as a new business hub in the city.

 Education

-Narowal is known as the house of knowledge.
-Its literacy rate is highest among neighbouring districts.
-It is the house of various universities and colleges like the University of Narowal.
-Upgraded from the sub-campus of the University of Gujrat, Narowal campus, the university caters to the needs of youth.
+Narowal is known as the "House of knowledge".
+Its literacy rate is highest among neighbour districts.
+It is the house of various universities and colleges.